TylerTemp/SaintsField/README.md

 *   `MinMaxSliderAttribute(float min, string maxCallback, float step=-1f, float minWidth=DefaultWidth, float maxWidth=DefaultWidth)`
 *   `MinMaxSliderAttribute(string minCallback, float max, float step=-1f, float minWidth=DefaultWidth, float maxWidth=DefaultWidth)`

-For each arguments:
+For each argument:

 *   `min`: the minimum value of the slider
 *   `max`: the maximum value of the slider
 *   `minCallback`: use a function or property as the minimum value of the slider
 *   `maxCallback`: use a function or property as the maximum value of the slider
-*   `step`: the step of the slider, `<= 0` means no limit and float type will not be limited
+*   `step`: the step of the slider, `<= 0` means no limit, and float type will not be limited
 *   `minWidth`: the minimum width of the value label. -1 for auto size (not recommended)
 *   `maxWidth`: the maximum width of the value label. -1 for auto size (not recommended)

 *   AllowMultiple: No

-a full featured example:
+a full-featured example:

 ```csharp
 public class MinMaxSliderExample: MonoBehaviour